drtjt/Bridging-Biomarker-Measurements-to-Identify-Cost-Effective-Biomarkers/README.md

 ## 📌 Overview
 This repository provides:
 - Code to generate simulated data under a probit regression model, and obtain information to reproduce Tables 1 and 2
-- Code to generate simulated data under a probit regression model, and obtain information to reproduce Tables 1 and 3
+- Code to generate simulated data under a logistic regression model, and obtain information to reproduce Tables 1 and 3

 ## 🛠️ Requirements
 The code was written in **R** and uses the following packages: